Index of refraction, Rayleigh scattering length, and Sellmeier coefficients in solid and liquid argon and xenon: Introduction

 Seidel \emph{et al.} calculated the Rayleigh scattering length for liquid argon and xenon.
 Seidel's calculated values were 90 $cm$ for argon and 30 $cm$ for xenon (the authors did not include the error on their calculation).
-Their extrapolations disagree with the measured attenuation lengths of Ishida \emph{et al.}~\cite{Ishi:1997A} for liquid argon.
-The calculated Rayleigh scattering length was in error with the measured values for xenon, however a different method of calculation was used for xenon.
-In the case of argon, Seidel \emph{et al.} \cite{Seid:2002A} used data from from Bideu-Mehu \emph{et al.} \cite{Bide:1981A} to extrapolate the dielectric constant at the scintillation wavelengths.
-Bideu-Mehu measured the index of refraction of argon and xenon at 275 $K$ between the wavelength of 250 $nm$ and 140 $nm$ \cite{Bide:1981A}.
-These values were fit using the simplified Sellmeier dispersion equation for gasses for the relationship between the index of refraction and wavelength.
-The simplified Sellmeier equation for gasses is \cite{Born:1999A},
+The calculated Rayleigh scattering length agrees within errors with the measured values for xenon from Ishida et al. The calculation is robust in the sense that the xenon value was calculated using the measured value of the index of refraction in liquid xenon, with no extrapolation in temperature or pressure.
+In the case of argon, Seidel \emph{et al.} \cite{Seid:2002A} used STP gas data from from Bideu-Mehu \emph{et al.} \cite{Bide:1981A} to extrapolate the index of refraction at the scintillation wavelength.
+This was value was adjusted according to the density change from liquid to solid, but any temperature dependence was neglected, a decision made based on the gas measurements by Achtermann \emph{et al.} \cite{Acht:1993A}.